balladeer/effective-enigma/nyc_midnight/challenge-1000-word-2022.md

 "Nevermind, get back down.
 Stay hidden.
 Snuggles, lie down."

-Florence under many blankets and one large, heavy dog, stayed hidden as a parade of tiny white legs paraded into through the kennel.
+Florence, under many blankets and one large, heavy dog, stayed hidden as a parade of tiny white legs paraded through the kennel toward the grooming room.

-By the time her father had concluded whatever business he had in the waiting room, Florence was coated in sweat, overheating but afraid to move.
+By the time her father had concluded whatever business he had in the waiting room, sweat coated Florence, overheating but afraid to move.

 ...

+They wash the dogs?

+...

-Fifteen royal dogs, from Pekingese and Japanese Chin to Shih Tzu and English Toy Spaniels waited on leash and in a line, waiting for their handler to return.
+Fifteen royal dogs, from Pekingese and Japanese Chin to Shih Tzu and English Toy Spaniels, waited in line and on leash for their handler to return.

 Three black SUVs pulled up.
-A white man in a fancy black suit came in, followed by three more in sturdy suits.
+A white man in a fancy black suit came in, followed by three more sturdy suits.
 Every tail wagged at his arrival.
 "Ah, there they are, looking better than ever.
-How are you doing, Bailey?
+How are you, Bailey?
 And Muffin?
 Chip?
 Ginger?
 You all look so clean and shiny."
 He picked one of the Shih Tzus up and smelled her.
-"Ah, and your smell so fresh!
-Their Magesties will be so please."
+"Ah, and you smell so fresh!
+Their Majesties will be so pleased!"

 The man turned to Pharoh.
-"Thank you, Mr. Dog Washer.
+"Thank you, Dog Washer.
 My associate at the Consulate was right, you were up to the task.
 Now, if you'll excuse me, we have a gala to attend."
 He turned away before Pharoh could respond, shouted "Load them up!" and kicked the front door open.

 Moments after the SUVs left, the front door opened once more.
-Florence's mother, Stacey, walked in with a smile on her face.
-Florence froze.
+Florence's mother walked in with a smile on her face.
+Florence, hidden in the corner, froze.

 Stacey walked up to Pharoh and hugged him.
 "Thank you, Pharoh.
-That meant a lot to me."
+That meant a lot to me.
+There are some people you just have to please."

 Her father's face softened into a smile.
 "I couldn't have done it alone."
-He directed Stacey's attention to the corner wher Florence was sitting.
+He directed Stacey's attention to the corner where Florence was sitting.

 Concern filled her mom's face.
-Florence wished she were anywhere else.

 "Florence, honey, what happened?
 Why aren't you at camp right now?"

-Florence grimaced, then took a deep breath and looked at her mother.
+Florence breathed through a grimace, then looked at her mother.

 "Plans change?"

-...
+*Unique life experience cultivate resiliancy for every camper*

+Her mom returned to the embassy while her data helped pack the two massive cloth bags into their car.

+"What were you doing with my report card?"

+Her stepfather smiled and patted her on the head.
+"Oh, don't worry about it.
+I used to work at the Embassy."

-Outside, sitting under the shade of the large white oak tree in the yard, sat a big brown boxer, resting after its recent meal.
+Out in the yard, sitting under the shade of the large white oak tree in the yard, sat a big brown boxer, resting after its recent meal.
 Hanging from its collar was a bowl-shaped tag with the word SHREDDER embossed across its face.